vexy/Fridge/README.md

 *NOTEs*
 Be sure to meet minimum configuration parameters as you may encounter difficult-to-recover build errors on earlier configurations.
-_Sometimes_, altering liker flag `-Xfrontend -enable-experimental-concurrency` helps, but may fail if building with commandline.
+_Sometimes_, setting liker flag to `-Xfrontend -enable-experimental-concurrency` helps, but may fail if building with commandline.
 That may be helpfull for `Xcode 12.x`, assuming `Swift 5.x` is installed.

 Checkout official [Swift.org](https://www.swift.org/) website, for supporting earlier than minimums and other info.